Has the Government's increase in court fees contributed to decreasing divorce rates?

 Considerations for remaining married but living apart

 There are big risks with remaining married to someone you are living apart from.
 You might feel totally separated but if you haven’t divorced you are still tied together financially.
 Their debts are your debts too, your assets are still marital assets.
-Without a divorce and a consent order legally separating your finances you aren’t truly separate.
+Without a divorce and a consent order legally separating your finances, you aren’t truly separate.

 If you have both decided the best thing for your family is to separate then you should aim to divorce as quickly as possible.
-If you ready to divorce but can’t afford to, check whether you are eligible or exempt:
+If you are ready to divorce but can’t afford to, check whether you are eligible or exempt:

 Are you eligible for a discount?